 Two rare Imperial jade carvings, retrieved in October 1860 from the Summer Palace outside Beijing, are included in Bonhams New Bond Street's Fine Chinese Art Sale in November.
 These items come directly from the descendants of the man who found them, Captain Arthur Forbes-Robertson, an officer in the 67th Regiment of Foot.
 One of these – a five-inch high Imperial white jade archaistic pendant from 1811, still with its original box, is flanked by two pairs of phoenix, mythical creatures often associated with the Empress.
 Captain Forbes-Robertson sent it home to his mother around 1863.
 According to a surviving note, this pendant and the jade vase were removed by him from the Summer Palace in October 1860.

 The second item from the Summer Palace is an Imperial pale green jade archaistic hanging vase and cover, 18th century, estimated to sell for £40,000 to £80,000.
-Of archaic form and design, it is flanked by a pair of loop handles attached to the loops at either end of the swinging overhead arched handle, each side finely carved with a taotie mask with vertical notched flanges in the center, and on the sides beneath a band of mythical beasts.
+Of archaic form and design, it is flanked by a pair of loop handles attached to the loops at either end of the swinging overhead arched handle, each side finely carved with a taotie mask with vertical notched flanges in the centre, and on the sides beneath a band of mythical beasts.
 The cover is surmounted by an oval finial, similarly decorated with flanges and stylised scrolls.
 The jade is of greenish white tone.

 In 1858, 24-year-old Forbes-Robertson followed his regiment, the 67th, to China.
-After fighting in actions such as the capture of Beijing, he joined the Guard of Honor at the formal signing of the peace treaty which ended hostilities in 1860.
+After fighting in actions such as the capture of Beijing, he joined the Guard of Honour at the formal signing of the peace treaty which ended hostilities in 1860.
 Before the regiment left Beijing, "some British officers and men (of the 67th) had made their way to the Summer Palace in hopes of securing some

 of the spoil before the French took everything", and it is clear from family records that Arthur Forbes-Robertson was one of their number.